eemiachua/icpsr_bitss/readme.md

 Add one line of test trying out
+Then give us the second line for which we will commit